MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/security.md

 ## Implied authentication (loopback requests)

-*Implied authentication* describes connection request behavior under which external processes running as low-privilege worker accounts are presented as a trusted user identity to SQL Server on loopback requests for data or operations.
+*Implied authentication* describes connection request behavior under which external processes running as low-privilege mssql_satellite users in their own namespaces are presented as a trusted user identity to SQL Server on loopback requests for data or operations.
 It is sometimes also referred to as a loopback.

 A loopback connection is achieved by using the satellite certificate from the launchpad GUID folder to authenticate back to SQL Server by the satellite process.
-The identity of the calling user is mapped to this certificate and hence the satellite process connecting back to SQL using the certificate can be mapped back to the calling user.
+The identity of the calling user is mapped to this certificate and hence the satellite process connecting back to SQL Server using the certificate can be mapped back to the calling user.

 For details, see [Loopback connection to SQL Server from a Python or R script](../connect/loopback-connection.md).